noppe/build_puppet/README.md

 Guide to building Puppet agents.

-# About
+# Why build?

 Since any reasonable modern OS have puppet in the standard repositories, why do we build the puppet software ourselves?

 There are several reasons for this:

-- Ruby depends on dynamically loaded libraries, for example zlib and openssl.
+* Ruby depends on dynamically loaded libraries, for example zlib and openssl.
 By including these into the EIS puppet package we eliminate the risk of an OS patch to break puppet

-- Some OSes in EIS scope does not provide puppet at all, or an older version.
+* Some OSes in EIS scope does not provide puppet at all, or an older version.
 We can build EIS puppet for these

-- We get the same version of puppet on all EIS managed servers, implying that we can use the same puppet language features for all clients
+* We get the same version of puppet on all EIS managed servers, implying that we can use the same puppet language features for all clients

-- The EIS puppet package installs in /opt/puppet, thus it is possible to have the OS puppet package installed simultaneously
+* The EIS puppet package installs in /opt/puppet, thus it is possible to have the OS puppet package installed simultaneously

-- A tailor-made package fits our requirements better
+* A tailor-made package fits our requirements better

 # Supported Distributions

-    * Solaris 11.1 sparc
-    * Solaris 11.1 x86
-    * Solaris 10 sparc
-    * Solaris 10 x86
+* RedHat 5 x86_64, i386
+* RedHat 6 x86_64, i386
 * Solaris 9 sparc
-    * Openindiana 5.11 oi_151a7 x86
-    * Ubuntu 12.04 LTS
-    * RedHat 5-series and correspondin CentOS, x86
-    * RedHat 6-series and correspondin CentOS, x86
+* Solaris 10 x86_64, sparc
+* Solaris 11.1 x86_64, sparc
+* Suse 9 x86_64, i386
-    * SuSE 10
+* Suse 10 x86_64, i386
-    * SuSE 11
+* Suse 11 x86_64, i386
+* Ubuntu 12.04 LTS x86_64

 # Prerequisites